ryanstraits/ryanstraits.github.io/part-2-middling-age.md

 It helped that I had been thinking for a while, up until the triathlon idea was presented to me, that swimming might be a viable new fitness avenue for me to explore.
 It's a great cardiovascular workout and works nearly every major muscle group while also being very low impact.
 It also helped that our gym at the time had a very nice lap pool.
 So I had that extra wind in my sails going into my training.

-Then to start things off, I planned out an extensive training regimen in a spreadsheet.
-I then enlisted the help of a friend who regularly competes in triathlons to teach me how to _actually_ swim.
+To start things off, I planned out an extensive training regimen in a spreadsheet.
+I enlisted the help of a friend who regularly competes in triathlons to teach me how to _actually_ swim.
 And I started documenting my journey on Instagram for accountability.
 I thought I was getting off to a pretty great start.

 And then, as they say, life happened.